Furzeham Primary & Nursery School

 Other support includes:

-- Targeted small group support both in and out of the classroom for Literacy and Numeracy.
+- Targeted small group support both in and out of the classroom for phonics, English and maths.

 - Use of practical resources to ensure learning is multi-sensory and practical.